RomanNikitenko/test-images/README.md

 - the script executes `docker pull` command for images defined in the file, then it executes some commands to detect `openssl` version
 - the script skips empty lines and comments in the file
 - `report-filename.txt` file is created with results of testing, `filename` - is name of the file with images for testing, for example: `report-default-images-list.txt`

+## Docker images from the https://registry.devfile.io/index

+1. `./fetch-devfile-io-images.sh` - fetches images from the https://registry.devfile.io/index and creates `images-for-testing/devfile-io-images.txt` file with list of images
+2. `./check-openssl-version.sh /path/on/file/system/test-images/images-for-testing/devfile-io-images.txt` - creates a report file with results of testing `openssl` version for images defined in the `images-for-testing/devfile-io-images.txt` file